jdu2600/API-To-ETW/README.md

 A ghidra script to find all ETW write metadata for each API in a PE file, including any associated public symbols.

 ## Why?
-Many ETW events are extremely useful for cyber security, but are not documented. :-(
+Many ETW events are extremely useful for cyber security, but are not (well) documented. :-(

+For example, the Kernel-Audit-API-Calls provider sounds interesting, but all of the events are called task_xx.

 ![Microsoft-Windows-Kernel-Audit-API-Calls events](Microsoft-Windows-Kernel-Audit-API-Calls.png)

-Previously, if you're lucky, Matt would do some reversing and [tweet](https://twitter.com/mattifestation/status/1140655593318993920) about them.

-Now you can run my ghidra script on ntoskrnl.exe and grep the results...
+Previously, this was a manual process.
+Now you can run this Ghidra script on ntoskrnl.exe and grep the results...

 | Function | Provider Guid | EVENT_DESCRIPTOR Symbol | Id | Version | Channel | Level | Opcode | Task | Keyword |
 |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |